 You can accomplish all of this with regular pillows, but if you’re looking to invest in something new, here are some types you might want to consider: ***Note, we’re not being compensated from Amazon for sharing these links!
 These are intended for ideas and informational purposes only.***

-- A long or curved (U or C-shaped) pregnancy pillow (also called maternity pillow).
-For example, this one has a review score of 4 1/2 stars on almost 20,000 reviews on Amazon.
+- A long or curved (U or C-shaped) pregnancy pillow, also called a maternity pillow.
+For example, the linked product has a review score of 4 1/2 stars on almost 20,000 reviews on Amazon.)

 - A wedge pillow to use under your belly if you don’t get a multipurpose pregnancy pillow.
-For example, this one also has 4 1/2 stars on customer reviews on Amazon.
+(For example, the linked product has 4 1/2 stars on customer reviews on Amazon.)

 - A specialized pillow for between your knees.
-For example, this one has 4 1/2 stars on 12, 000 customer reviews on Amazon.
+(For example, the linked product has 4 1/2 stars on 12, 000 customer reviews on Amazon.)